tiny8877/okta.github.io/_source/_posts/2019-04-10-build-rest-api-with-aspnetcore.md

 ### Create the ASP.NET Core REST API Endpoints

-Once you have a model that you plan to use for your endpoints, it’s quite easy to generate a basic CRUD that will use the DbContext and your entity.
+Once you have a model that you plan to use for your endpoints, it's quite easy to generate a basic CRUD that will use the DbContext and your entity.
 First, you need the `Microsoft.VisualStudio.Web.CodeGeneration.Design` NuGet package.
 Enter the following inside of your favorite terminal:

 ```sh
 dotnet add package Microsoft.VisualStudio.Web.CodeGeneration.Design --version 2.2.0